 Another note about my childhood specifically is that I was hung up on epic, dramatic stories with my barbies.
 I didn’t just “play” barbies.
 I held extravaganzas and travesties that would last days upon days or involve five other girls during my infamous sleepovers.
 These dramatic episodes would take place all over whatever apartment or house we lived in.
 Telling stories as dramatically as possible has always intrigued me.
 Especially when you could dress the doll up, change her hair and change her name or story…depending on the day.

-This “ridiculous” way of playing barbie translated into a natural love of theater, which I formally studied in college and immediately began a professional career in as a stage manager spanning over 13 years.
+This “ridiculous” way of playing barbie translated into a natural love of theater, which I formally studied in college and immediately began a professional career in as a stage manager spanning over 17 years since 2005.
 While I mostly focus on stage management, I have experience in acting, writing, box office management, and directing too.
 I LOVED the theater.
 I still do to this day.
-I’m naturally an artist, performer, creative and entertainer and I found the entire world of producing theater filled my gigantic mind and dramatic storytelling desires.
+I’m naturally an artist, performer, creative, and entertainer and I found the entire world of producing theater filled my gigantic mind and dramatic storytelling desires.
 I had the opportunity to study theater in Berlin, Paris, and London and the entire experience of my life in theater has been completely fulfilling.
 I’m grateful for always having outlets to express my imagination in any way possible.

 During college, it’s also important to note that somehow I was naturally pegged as a flirt.
 This seems par for the course for someone who is a burlesque performer and instructor, however, I still considered myself deeply religious.
 Therefore, I saw it as an insult and called home crying.
 In less than a year, I welcomed the word.
 There was something natural about my energy and my ways that lent itself to being the biggest flirt on campus.
 And by flirt, I mean that I oozed in the juices of my own yum.
 I knew how amazing it felt to be alive reeling in my passions and I let that spill onto anyone within 100 feet of me.
 I didn’t want anything from anyone.
 I had nothing to give anyone.
 I just enjoyed my own presence so much in such a charismatic way, that others were drawn to it and started asking me to teach them how to live embodied as a Flirt.